Kabir1009/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a shell script that creates a file as above
+script that displays all users and their home directories, sorted by users